 NOTE: While I've kept articles published about me over the years, I haven't always been diligent in recording where they come from and the date they were published.
-I've done my best to give the correct credits, but unfortunately have not done so for every article.
+I've done my best to give the correct credits, but unfortunately have not been able to do so for every article.

-OTHER NOTE: In true journalistic fashion, not everything that's written about me is precise and sometimes I've been misquoted.
+OTHER NOTE: Not everything that's written about me is precise and sometimes I've been misquoted.
 On the whole, however, the articles are pretty accurate.

 SAY NO TO PUPPY MILLS!
 SAY NO TO ANIMALS IN PETSHOPS!
 SAY NO TO BREEDERS!